robotology/robotology-superbuild/doc/install-mambaforge.md

 ~~~

 ### Uninstall
-To remove `mambaforge`, first cleanup your `PATH` environment variable by running the commands:
+To remove `mambaforge`, first cleanup your `PATH` environment variable by writing the following commands on the terminal:
 ~~~
 ~/mambaforge/condabin/conda init --reverse
 ~/mambaforge/condabin/mamba init --reverse
 ~~~

-If you are using a non-bash shell such as `zsh` you need to modify the appropriate file, either manually or by running the commands:
+If you are using a non-bash shell such as `zsh` you need to modify the appropriate file, either manually or by writing the following commands on the terminal:
 ~~~
 ~/mambaforge/condabin/conda init zsh --reverse ~/mambaforge/condabin/mamba init zsh --reverse